estmon8u-org/team-zeal-project/README.md

 A GitHub Actions workflow (`.github/workflows/docker-train-lint.yml`) automates:

-1. **Code Linting & Formatting Checks:** Uses Ruff.
+1. **Code Linting & Formatting Checks:** Uses Ruff for code quality enforcement.
 2. **Docker Image Build & Push:** Builds the project's Docker image and pushes it to GCP Artifact Registry, tagged with `latest`, `ci`, and the Git commit SHA.
 3. **Automated Training & Testing:**
     - Pulls the Docker image from GCP Artifact Registry.
     - Runs a training job inside the container.
-For `main` branch, it runs more epochs; for `develop` or PRs, it runs a shorter validation (e.g., 1 epoch).
+For `main` branch, it runs more epochs; for `develop` or PRs, it runs a shorter validation.
     - Pulls data using DVC (authenticating to Google Drive via service account secrets).
     - Logs metrics to Weights & Biases.
     - Runs unit tests using Pytest within the container.